ayan-biswas0412/AlgoDocs/docs/sorting/insertion_sort.md

 ```
 procedure insertion sort
-   list  : array of items
+   A  : array of items
    n     : size of list

   INSERTION-SORT(A)